Penn Neuroscience Society

 Question: Hi!
 I am having trouble joining the Zoom session; however, I was wondering if you had a first GBM set up so far or if students interested in joining should keep an eye out on the listserv?
 Thank you so much! -

-The listserv will have links to all of our events and programs coming up, including coffee chats, mentor/mentee pairing, and research committee!
+The listserv will have links to all of our events and programs coming up, including information on applying to our three committees, info sessions, GBMS, and speaker events!
 Signing up for that will give you access to all the upcoming events.
 Our slides from the presentation will be posted soon as well!

 ~0 people found this question helpful~